Infinitely many noncontractible closed magnetic geodesics on non-compact manifolds: Introduction

 \section{Introduction}

 In this paper we study the existence and multiplicity of periodic orbits of exact magnetic flows with prescribed energy levels on a non-compact and complete Riemannian manifold.
-To the author's knowledge, this problem is rarely studied in the literature, while on compact Riemannian manifolds these kind of problems have been studied in quantity and by different approaches, for instance the Morse-Novikov theory for (possibly multi-valued) variational functionals~\cite{No, NoT, Ta, Ta1}, the Aubry-Mather theory~\cite{CMP}, the methods from symplectic geometry~\cite{Ar, Ar1, Gi1,Gi2, GiK, HoV, Lu, FS, Me2, Go1,GoX}, the heat flow method~\cite{CJSZ}, the degree theory for immersed closed curves~\cite{RoS, Sc1, Sc2, Sc3} , the variational methods~\cite{AMMP,Me1, Co1,Go} and so on.
+On compact Riemannian manifolds these kinds of problems have been studied in quantity and by different approaches, for instance the Morse-Novikov theory for (possibly multi-valued) variational functionals~\cite{No, NoT, Ta, Ta1}, the Aubry-Mather theory~\cite{CMP}, the methods from symplectic geometry~\cite{Ar, Ar1, Gi1,Gi2, GiK, HoV, Po,Lu, FS, Me2, Go1,GoX}, the heat flow method~\cite{CJSZ}, the degree theory for immersed closed curves~\cite{RoS, Sc1, Sc2, Sc3} , the variational methods~\cite{Me1, Co1,Go} and so on.

 Let $(M,\g)$ be a complete, non-compact and $m$-dimensional Riemannian manifold without boundary.
 Let $\pi:TM\to M$ be the canonical projection.
 A closed $2$-form $\Omega$ gives an endomorphism $Y:TM\to TM$, which is called a \emph{Lorentz force}, as